OwenCochell/cursepy/docs/source/advn/collection.rst

 Even so, there are some differences between the two.

 The HandlerCollection is a low level component for managing handlers.
-All the CurseClient does is load the default capy handlers, as well as provide the entry point methods.
+All the CurseClient does is load the default cursepy handlers, as well as provide the entry point methods.
 For the sake of simplicity,
 it is recommended that you use CurseClient